Yieldstreet vs. Fundrise: Which Investment Platform Delivers Higher Yields and Greater Investor Returns?

 Once your Yieldstreet account is opened, you can view all open and some recently closed investments.
 After investments pass a thorough due diligence process, they are listed on the Yieldstreet platform for investing.

-However, individual investments are only open to accredited investors.
-Still, non-accredited investors can always invest in the Yieldstreet Prism Fund, which has a minimum investment of $500 and is invested across 5+ alternative asset classes.
+Note: Individual investments are only open to accredited investors, but non-accredited investors can always invest in the Yieldstreet Prism Fund, which has a minimum investment of $10,000 and is invested across 5+ alternative asset classes.
 It provides quarterly distributions and liquidity options.

 With Fundrise, you are investing in either Fundrise eREITs or eFunds with a minimum investment of just $10.